Brenda Doyle

-was an Irish actress, best known for her work on screen and stage, performing in both English and Irish.
+Brenda Doyle (Breanda Ní Dubhghaill; 1933 – 12 November 1981) was an Irish actress, best known for her work on screen and stage, performing in both English and Irish.

 Early life

 Doyle was from Drumcondra, Dublin.
-In the late 1940s she trained at the Brendan Smith Academy of Acting.
-Shortly after completing her training she joined the company of the National Theatre of Ireland.
+In the late 1940s, she trained at the Brendan Smith Academy of Acting.
+Shortly after completing her training, she joined the company of the National Theatre of Ireland.

 Career

 Doyle made her professional stage debut in 1953 at the Abbey Theatre, appearing in an Irish language production of Bláithín agus an Mac Rí by Tomás Mac Anna, Pádraig Ó Siochfhradha, & Caoimhghín Ó Conghaile.
 This was during a time when the Abbey’s managing director, Ernest Blythe, had a particular interest in producing work in Irish language, requiring fluency from all regular company members.
 She would go on to appear in additional Irish language productions of Ulysses agus Penelope by Eoghan Ó Tuairisc (1955), Suirí Le Caitríona (and adaptation of William Shakespeare’s The Taming of the Shrew) by Edward Golden (1957), and Aisling as Tír na nÓg by Eoghan Ó Tuairisc & Micheál Mac Conmara (1964).

-In 1954 Doyle had a supporting role in Ernest Gébler’s debut play She Sits Smiling at the Pike Theatre.
-In 1966 she appeared in Love and a Bottle at Micheál Mac Liammóir and Hilton Edwards’ Gate Theatre.
-In 1971 she appeared in John B. Keane’s The Change in Mame Fadden at the Cork Opera House.
+In 1954, Doyle had a supporting role in Ernest Gébler’s debut play She Sits Smiling at the Pike Theatre.
+In 1966, she appeared in Love and a Bottle at Micheál Mac Liammóir and Hilton Edwards’ Gate Theatre.
+In 1971, she appeared in John B. Keane’s The Change in Mame Fadden at the Cork Opera House.
 Later that same year, she appeared in successive productions of Partly Furnished by Barry L. Hillman, and Doesn't Anyone Remember Murphy by John Quinn, both for the Dublin Theatre Festival.
-In 1976 she appeared as Moll Buckley in Patrick Galvin’s The Devil's Own People at the Gaiety Theatre.
-In 1979 she returned to the Abbey Theatre to appear in John Millington Synge’s Epitaph Under Ether.
-The following year she appeared in Zoz, a new musical by Joe O’Donnell at the Olympia Theatre.
-In 1981 Doyle would make her final stage appearance in Shane Connaughton’s Divisions at the Dublin Theatre Festival.
+In 1976, she appeared as Moll Buckley in Patrick Galvin’s The Devil's Own People at the Gaiety Theatre.
+In 1979, she returned to the Abbey Theatre to appear in John Millington Synge’s Epitaph Under Ether.
+The following year, she appeared in Zoz, a new musical by Joe O’Donnell at the Olympia Theatre.
+In 1981, Doyle would make her final stage appearance in Shane Connaughton’s Divisions at the Dublin Theatre Festival.